The Cotangent is the reciprocal of the Tangent.

 Note that in the above examples:

-Further details and examples of the Excel Cot function are provided on the Microsoft Office website.
+For further details and examples of the Excel Cot function, see the Microsoft Office website.

 If you get an error from the Excel Cot function, this is likely to be one of the following: